Bears' sixth-year assistant A.D. for athletic performance honored.

 Fourth-year staffer to Jeff Lebby promoted to assistant coach.

 Kazadi oversees the athletic performance program for Baylor’s entire athletic department and a staff of 10.
-He was responsible for outfitting the spacious athletic performance wing of Baylor’s state-of-the-art Simpson Athletic Center, a premier facility nationwide.
+He is responsible for designing and outfitting the spacious athletic performance wing of Baylor’s state-of-the-art Simpson Athletic Center, a premier facility nationwide.

 Kazadi was named the 2013 FBS Strength and Conditioning Coach of the Year by American Football Monthly for his results with the Baylor football program.

-Prior to Baylor, Kazadi spent the 2007 season at South Florida, where as assistant strength coach he helped develop a Bulls team that reached No. 2 in the wire service polls for one week and earned a bid to the Brut Sun Bowl.
+Prior to being hired to Baylor by former head coach Art Briles in 2008, Kazadi spent the 2007 season at South Florida, where as assistant strength coach he helped develop a Bulls team that reached No. 2 in the wire service polls for one week and earned a bid to the Brut Sun Bowl.

 A standout linebacker at the University of Tulsa, Kazadi earned All-Western Athletic Conference honors for the Hurricane and was a Butkus Award semifinalist.
 He received his bachelor’s degree from Tulsa in sociology with a psychology minor.